thangng87/FirstCybersecurityProject/README.md

   - Metricbeat records the usage of computer resources eg: CPU, RAM..

 The configuration details of each machine may be found below.
-_ Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function   | IP Address | Operating System |
 |----------|----------  |------------|------------------|